If you’re thinking about starting a blog… but you’re not sure if it’s the right path for you, it’s natural to ask, should I start a blog?

 - Sourcing images — plus resizing and editing them when necessary

-- Using a content management system – likely WordPress, though there are other blogging platforms you might explore too
+- Using a content management system – likely WordPress, though there are other free blogging platforms you might explore too

 - Marketing and promoting your blog (and potentially your business, if that’s the direction you go in)